 Having said that macadamia nuts are wonderful in confectionery.
 The good oils in them are a healthier substitute for the usual hydrogenated fats.

-Eaten raw, fresh macadamias are matchless in taste and texture, however they are also a valued ingredient in the kitchen.
+Eaten raw or roasted, fresh macadamias are matchless in taste and texture.
+They are also a valued ingredient in the kitchen.
 The following recipe is an example of how macadamias enhance other foods.

 PERFECT BAKED FISH